karyssa-dandrea/guess-a-number/README.md

 ## Making a plan

+## HTML Elements
+header- static
+user input -- static
+button -- static
+user message -- dynamic and change based on the users guess

+### State
+userGuess - will hold the value of the inout field randomNum - will be generated at the start of every game

 (bolded steps are mandatory, unbolded are for more advanced projects)

 1) **Make a drawing of your app.
 Simple "wireframes"**